Peer to peer loan lenders bypass bank middlemen

 Someone who needs to get a loan but doesn’t want to go to a bank can look into peer to peer loan lenders.
 With peer to peer lending, people who want to borrow money are put in touch with people who have capital.
 It is becoming a booming business.

 Peer to peer loan lenders cut out the middleman

 There are numerous peer to peer lending services, and there can be differing manners in which the loan is offered.
 For instance, investors can pledge money together in a loan bundle.
-On the peer to peer service Prosper, lenders or investors can make competing offers to loan applicants.
-Interest rates and terms can vary, so it isn’t guaranteed people will get loan offers they want.
+On the peer to peer service Prosper, lenders or investors can make competing offers to loa consumers.
+Interest rates and terms can vary, so it isn’t people will get loan offers they want.

 That does not mean easy money

-Most of these services are as discerning as banks and won’t accept an applicant with a credit score in the tank.
+Most of these services are as discerning as banks and won’t accept a consumer with a credit score in the tank.
 However, interest rates can often be a lot lower than an installment loan from mainstream financial institution like a bank or finance company.